-The District has addressed the "Bond Program Transparency" recommendation provided in a prior report.
-We reviewed BHUSD's Facilities & Construction Department website and the CBOC website for items identified as a communication and transparency best practice by the SDTEF.
+We reviewed BHUSD's Facilities & Construction Department website and the CBOC website for items identified as a communication and transparency best practice by the San Diego Taxpayers Educational Foundation (SDTEF).
 BHUSD continues to practice all of the 16 best practices as defined by SDTEF, resulting in no exception.

-See Appendix B for a comprehensive list of SDTEF benchmark website criteria for School Bond Transparency.
+See Appendix B for a comprehensive list of SDTEF benchmark website criteria for school bond transparency.

-- 2022 Report Observation 12

-- 2021 Report Observation 12

-- 2020 Report Observation 12
+- 2021 Report Observation 12 - 2020 Report Observation 12